-The ship docks at Avonmouth, 6 miles from Bristol.
+The ship docks at Avonmouth,a suburb of Bristol, some 7 miles from the city centre.
 This port is often used to start the cruise Itinerary.

 The port experiences the second largest tidal range in the world.
 The water level within the dock is maintained by lock gates and impounding pumps.
 The pumps maintain a minimum water level in the dock when water is lost to the sea through ships entering/exiting the dock.